Inga-Stina Ewbank: Teaching English literature

-She returned to Liverpool University as Lecturer in 1960, and was promoted to a Senior Lecturership in 1970.
+She returned to Liverpool University as lecturer in 1960, and was promoted to a Senior Lecturership in 1970.
 Her interest in women's literature was demonstrated by Their Proper Sphere: a study of the Brontë sisters as early-Victorian female novelists (1966).
 In 1972 she became Reader in English literature at Bedford College, London.

 In 1985 Professor Ewbank accepted a chair at the University of Leeds.
 Greatly in demand as a lecturer and at overseas conferences, she travelled widely, with spells as a visiting scholar at Harvard University and other American universities.
 From 1982 to 1997 she was a member of the University Grants Committee for the University of Hong Kong.

-She is believed to have been to date the only holder of an English chair of English Literature to have spoken no English until the age of 19 (in her case, having spoken only Swedish until that time).

 She was recognized as a scholar of Ibsen's works and worked increasingly in both England and Norway during the later part of her life.

 Death

-She died in London on 7 June 2004, a week before her 72nd birthday.
+She died in London on 7 June 2004, at age 71.